gmg23/MarlinDocumentation/_gcode/G029-abl.md

     tag: O
     type: bool
     optional: true
     description: Optional.
-If leveling is already enabled then exit without leveling.
-(1.1.9) -
+If there is any stored bed level data, or if leveling is already enabled, then exit without leveling.
+(1.1.9)
+  -
     tag: Q
     optional: true